Lester-liu/SketchRetrieval/readme.md

 3. Gabor filter
 4. Contour extractor
 5. PLY 3D model to 2D image with different angles
-6. OFF to PLY convertor
+6. OFF to PLY converter

 ## How to use